stevebuik/ns-clone/README.md

 ## The original use-case

-A wrapper for the Datomic API functions available in all libs i.e. the lowest common denominator set of functions
+A wrapper for the Datomic API functions available in all libs i.e. the lowest common denominator set of functions from the Client AND Peer libraries.

-Allows application code to be built against an API that will work with Client AND Peer libraries.

 This is useful when want local dev/test against a local "mem" database but want to run your code in production against the Cloud/Client API.

-The **peer** sub-project has an implementation of the delegate interceptors for use with the Peer API.
+The **datomic-peer-clone** sub-project has an implementation of the delegate interceptors for use with the Peer API.

 TODO **client** sub-project

+Notes on api open-ness. peer api not open but client is a protocol so better. this lib creates a consistent api for both.

 ## Usage